recursively/recursively.github.io/source/_posts/Accelerate-Services-Blacklisted-by-Gateway-through-CDN.md

 ---
 ## Packet Flow

-The premise for using CDN to bypass the gateway blacklist is that the gateway will never block the traffic from CDN.
+The prerequisite for using CDN to bypass the gateway blacklist is that the gateway will never block the traffic from CDN.
 According to the different CDN providers, there are basically three packet flows:

 <img src="pic_1.png" width="100%" height="100%">